implodium/discord-tracker-app/README.md

 # Discord Tracker App

 ## What is it
-This is a application that can be started on a discord bot.
+This is an application that can be started on a discord bot.
 It will track the members, the online members and the offline members and send them to a firebase database of choice.

  ## How to use it